opendatalab/Miner-PDF-Benchmark/README.md

 python clean_photo.py --tool_name marker --download_dir ../datasets/
 python markdown_calculate.py --tool_name marker --download_dir ../datasets/ --results result.json --document_types academic_literature
 ```
+Here [result.json](evaluate_tool/result.json) are the results: The result.json file contains scores for each PDF file, scores for the selected document_types, and the overall average score.

 # Contact
 For any questions about the dataset, please contact the authors by WeChat opendatalab_yunying.